jgraham0325/land-register-api-docs/docs/api-documentation/V1.19/index.md

   <li>Updated validation on <code>POST /works/{workReferenceNumber}/inspections</code> and <code>POST /historic-works/inspections</code> endpoints.
 An empty array value (<code>[]</code>) for the <code>failure_reason_details</code> property for failed inspections will result in a bad request error.</li>
 </ol>

+Updated Reporting API with the following changes:
+{: .govuk-body}

+The <code>GET /*/csv</code> endpoints which were deprecated in V1.12 have been completely removed.
+All CSV exporting is available via the Data Export API.
+This applies to CSV exports for Permits, Fees, FPNs, Inspections and Forward plans.
+{: .govuk-body}

 Version 1.18 (19/03/2020):
 {: .govuk-heading-s}